swann-martin/swann-martin/README.md

-## Hi there, I am Swann:
+## Hi there, my name is Swann Martin:
-### Front-End Developper
+### Full-Stack Web Developper

-- 🌱 I’m currently learning ReactJS and TypeScript to specialize in front-end.
+- ⚡ I like working with ReactJS, NextJS, TypeScript and SCSS.
 - 👯 I’m looking to collaborate on open source projects
-- ⚡ Fun fact: I graduated in English Literature in University and taught French in a secondary school in UK.
-One day I installed Linux on my laptop and it was not long before I decided to become a developper.
+- 🌱 I am interested in web3 and aim to learn about Solidity, in the future and I like GNU Linux as my main OS.

 ### :wrench: Technologies & Languages I use